Hiswe/hiswe.github.io/source/_posts/03-basic-web-understanding.md

 ## So…

 {% caption Love!
 Love!
 Love! %}
-{% asset_img browser-love.svg 260 140 the browser surrounded by heart %}
+{% asset_img browser-love.svg 260 140 "the browser surrounded by heart 'the browser surrounded by heart'" %}
 {% endcaption %}

 *Love your browser and keep it up to date* 😎